lucasaugustus/primefac/README.rst

     python3 -m primefac -m=prb,prb,ecm,ecm,ecm,mpqs,mpqs 38 !
 1 +

-will run during the multifactor phase two instances of Pollard's rho, three instances of the elliptic curve method, and one instance of the MQPS.
+will run, during the multifactor phase, two instances of Pollard's rho, three instances of the elliptic curve method, and one instance of the SIPS.
 Invoking more methods than you have cores available is unlikely to confer any benefit.